ense-375-Lab-2025/ENSE-375-Lab/Lab-1/JUnit1.md

     ...
 }
 ```
-In order to create javadocs from the command line use the following command:
+In order to create javadocs first create a doc folder at the root of your project.
+Then from the command line use the following command:

 ```bash
 javadoc -d doc -sourcepath src -subpackages your.package.name